seyslee/jenkins-pipeline-toyproj/README.md

 - Github
 - Slack + Inbound Webhooks (Inbound Webhooks is one of slack apps.)
 - Gradle
+- JFrog Artifactory
+- SonarQube
+- Jenkins Slave

   <br>

 **To do**

-- JFrog Artifactory
+- Jenkins Slave using jnlp
-- SonarQube
+- BlueOcean

   <br>